Vern Poythress

-Vern Sheridan Poythress (born 1946) is an American philosopher, theologian, New Testament scholar and mathematician, who is currently the New Testament chair of the ESV Oversight Committee.
-He is also the Professor of New Testament Interpretation at Westminster Theological Seminary and editor of Westminster Theological Journal.
+Vern Sheridan Poythress (born March 29, 1946) is an American Reformed New Testament scholar and polymath.
+Specializing in philosophy, theology, and mathematics, Poythress currently serves as New Testament Chair for the English Standard Version translation committee.
+He is Distinguished Professor of New Testament, Biblical Interpretation, and Systematic Theology at Westminster Theological Seminary.
+In addition, he is the editor of the Westminster Theological Journal.

 Biography

 Poythress was born in Madera, California in 1946 to Ransom H. Poythress and Carola N. Poythress.
 He graduated from Bullard High School in Fresno, California.